reisxd/TizenTube/README.md

 1. Install TizenBrew from [here](https://github.com/reisxd/TizenBrew) and follow the instructions.

-2. Add the NPM module `@foxreis/tizentube` to the module manager.
-You can access the module manager by pressing the [GREEN] button on the remote.
+2. TizenTube is installed to TizenBrew by default.
+It should be in the home screen.
+If not, add `@foxreis/tizentube` as a NPM module in TizenBrew module manager.

 # Features